PrefectHQ/prefect/docs/concepts/deployments.md

 A deployment is a server-side concept that encapsulates a flow, allowing it to be scheduled and triggered via API.
 The deployment stores metadata about where your flow's code is stored and how your flow should be run.

-Each deployment references to a single flow (though that flow may, in turn, call any number of tasks and subflows).
+Each deployment references a single flow (though that flow may, in turn, call any number of tasks and subflows).
 Any single flow, however, may be referenced by any number of deployments.

 At a high level, you can think of a deployment as configuration for managing flows, whether you run them via the CLI, the UI, or the API.